Green-Software-Foundation/if/docs/Model Pipeline.md

 There are no models *currently* that translate GB-s to energy and embodied carbon.
 However, by chaining several models together into a pipeline, we can *translate* GB-s to some equivalent utilization on an instance type and then compute using a similar pipeline to what we've used before.

-Imagine we had an adaptor model called `aws-lambda-to-instance`, which transformed `gb-s` into an observation that can be computed using an existing set of models, like so:
+Imagine we had an adaptor model called `aws-lambda-to-instance`, which transformed `gb-s` into an input that can be computed using an existing set of models, like so:

 ```yaml
 component: